senigami/nodeCodingChallenge/README.md

-# The Comments Problem 💬
+# Github Comments Count
 Github has [neat statistics](https://github.com/facebook/react/graphs/contributors) for contributors, it shows number of commits and nice charts.
 But people contribute to Github projects not only via commits.
 Actually, a lot of contributions happens in issue or pull request comments 💬.
 Github doesn't have statistics to show "top commenters".
 We think those people also deserve recognition.

-## Main Task

-Fetch all existing comments for a given repository for a given period _or till the API limit is exhausted_, group by user and output it sorted by number of comments.
+Fetches all existing comments for a given repository for a given period, groups by user and outputs it sorted by number of comments.

 ```bash
 node token.js --repo anton/test-project --period 20d